Top Businesses We Insure in the Media & advertising

 Work mistakes and oversights

-If a client accuses you of making mistakes or asserts that your media or advertising business failed to meet certain standards, you may be accused of negligence.
+You may be sued for negligence if a client accuses you of making mistakes or asserts that your media or advertising business failed to meet certain standards.
 This accusation could lead to an expensive legal battle, especially if a client claims your brand or mass media business caused financial damage.

 Media liability insurance can cover your legal costs, even if you did not initiate the incident.

-Your customer will be negatively impacted by project delays, and your media liability insurance can help you cover legal costs such as:
+Your customer may be negatively impacted by project delays, and your media liability insurance can help you cover legal costs such as:

 - Attorney’s fees